Original Air Date: October 2, 1959

 My Thoughts on “Where Is Everybody?”

-Sometimes television can be considered somewhat inferior to the more serious and enduring medium of novel-writing or feature-filmmaking, however Rod Serling’s Twilight Zone wonderfully challenges this stereotype.
-The Twilight Zone shakes us out of our comfortable armchair view of the world.
+Sometimes television can be considered somewhat inferior to the more serious and enduring mediums of novel-writing and feature-filmmaking, however Rod Serling’s Twilight Zone wonderfully challenges this stereotype.
+The Twilight Zone shakes us out of our comfortable armchair view of the world and poses difficult moral questions.
 Even sixty years after its initial release, The Twilight Zone offers a cerebral show that mines the depths of the modern condition through a lens of infinite possibilities –it is science fiction at its finest and fantasy at its most bewitching.
 Each episode offers a little masterpiece; the stories are often simple but the ideas are immensely complex.
 In truth, there is no such thing as a bad episode of The Twilight Zone and “Where Is Everybody?” is no exception.
 I often return to it again and again with new eyes and new possibilities.

 Credits: